PCL ROS Integration

 Does this patch apply to the main PCL trunk?
 I might try some simplification experiments.

-#12 Updated by Rich Mattes over 1 year ago
+#12 Updated by Rich Mattes almost 2 years ago

 I tried to do this by inserting a different include path at first, but I kept running into issues with the module dependency system in pcl_targets.cmake, in that it only includes a single path for every module.
 So then I tried to make the ROS headers a separate module and have common depend on it, which worked for common but broke everything that depended on common.
 There isn't any module inheritance, so every place with a dependency on "common" also needed a dependency on the "ros" module I added before common.